 The preliminary NRHP assessments for each new and previously recorded site, of which includes 14 historic sites, 10 do not appear to meet the criteria for NRHP eligibility, and preliminary NRHP assessments could not be made for two others—a cistern (Tule-EP-04) and a building (Tule-EP-02).
 The latter two sites require additional research to estimate data potential and historical significance.
 One home site (Tule-CW-25) appears to meet NRHP eligibility criteria.
 One other site (Tule-BC-34) has both prehistoric and historic components and, pending evaluation, would likely fail to meet NRHP criteria.
 Considering the prehistoric sites, 10 (4 new, 6 previously recorded) archaeological sites do appear to meet the criteria for NRHP eligibility due to high data potential , as shown in Table 3.5-1.
 The 10 prehistoric sites that appear to meet NRHP eligibility criteria are all habitation sites with relatively high data potential.
 The remaining 67 prehistoric sites presented in Appendix I, Table 2, which do not appear to meet NRHP eligibility criteria would likely be recommended as not eligible following surface collection and limited excavations to probe for buried deposits.
 Iberdrola Renewables will reconfigure the project layout to avoid all sites determined eligible for the NRHP; therefore, none of these sites should be impacted by the project.
 Iberdrola Renewables is committed to avoiding NRHP eligible sites and will continue to adjust the layout as the results of the on-going cultural resources survey become known.

-Tetra Tech completed a records search and literature review for the Tule Wind Project in 2008 (Farrell 2008).
-The records search was conducted at the South Coastal Information Center (SCIC) at San Diego State University.
-The records search, which covered a 1-mile buffer around the project right-of-way as defined in 2007, identified 30 previous archaeological investigations.
-The search revealed 40 previously recorded archaeological sites within the entire proposed right-of-way (ROW) boundary.
-ASM Affiliates is conducting additional record checks for areas added to the Area of Potential Effect since Tech Tech’s review (Hale 2010).

-The cultural resources inventory of the project includes the footprint (approximately 3,570 acres) as well as a 10-percent sample (approximately 2,000 acres) of the non-footprint ROW.
-The ASM Affiliates report letter documented the results of the sample of the total footprint and non-footprint acreage (5,570), 50 percent sample of the project footprint and Class II sample survey areas.
-As of the end of February, ASM Affiliates has surveyed approximately 70 percent of the total area required for the project, of which 2,524 acres have been surveyed within the project footprint (70 percent) and 400 acres have been surveyed within the Class sample survey areas (20-percent of the Class II inventory).
-The Class III survey is ongoing and the final results will be included in the Final Environmental Impact Statement (FEIS).
-The project area surveyed is shown in Figure 3.5-1 Cultural Resources Survey Coverage.
+Cemeteries

 There are no conventional cemeteries identified within the project area.
 The nearest cemeteries to the project area are located at 2495 West Victoria Drive, Alpine, California to the west, and 201 East Gillett Street, El Centro, California to the east.

-The Area of Potential Effect (APE) is the geographic area or areas, regardless of land ownership, within which an undertaking may directly or indirectly cause alterations in the character or use of historic properties, if any such properties exist.
-The APE for the project consists of the approximate 3,570-acre construction footprint.
+Area of Potential Effect (APE)

+The APE is the geographic area or areas, regardless of land ownership, within which an undertaking may directly or indirectly cause alterations in the character or use of historic properties, if any such properties exist.
+The APE for the project consists of the approximate 3,576-acre construction footprint.